milexm/aws-client-auth/README.md

 		// Get the authenticated client.
 		ec2Client = authClient.getAuthenticatedS3Client(currentRegion);

-<div style="background-color:lightblue">When you build your client application, assure that you add this <b>aws-client-auth</b> program in your client application program path.</div>
+📝 When you build your client application, assure that you add this <b>aws-client-auth</b> program in your client application program path.

 ### References
 - [Set up AWS Credentials for Development](http://docs.aws.amazon.com/java-sdk/latest/developer-guide/setup-credentials.html)